dvasser/Financial-Dashboard/README.md

-# Financial-Dashboard
-The Finnhub API Connector class was used for building this data visualization dashboard.
-Please refer to https://github.com/dvasser/Finnhub-API-Connector for more information.
-In order to use it you'll have to download and import it, as well as get a free Finnhub API key.
-After making all the necessary imports, define your key: connector = FinnhubConnector(api_key = 'YOUR_API_KEY') .
-After that you could run the function with any stock symbol you'd like such as: run_dash_app('CAT') or run_dash_app('MSFT') etc. Then simply click on the link that pops up and enjoy playing around with the candle stick charts and all the other options.
+## Instructions how to run the Financial Dash App:

+1) Get a free Finnhub API key. https://github.com/dvasser/Finnhub-API-Connector has more information and will be used for the dash app.
+2) Download this repository and navigate to the directory with all the files.
+Run the finn_dashapp.py
+3) You will be prompted to paste your API key and the stock symbol you'd like to see the dashboard of.
+If you'd like, you can define your connector variable connector = FinnhubConnector(api_key = 'YOUR_API_KEY') at the top of the .py file and delete the line for the input.
+Then you simplt have to click on the output link (port 8050) and explore the dash app.
+Read code comments for more details.
+Enjoy!